onnx/tensorflow-onnx/README.md

 By default we preserve the image format of inputs (`nchw` or `nhwc`) as given in the TensorFlow model.
 If your hosts (for example windows) native format nchw and the model is written for nhwc, ```--inputs-as-nchw``` tensorflow-onnx will transpose the input.
 Doing so is convenient for the application and the converter in many cases can optimize the transpose away.
 For example ```--inputs input0:0,input1:0 --inputs-as-nchw input0:0``` assumes that images are passed into ```input0:0``` as nchw while the TensorFlow model given uses nhwc.

+#### --outputs-as-nchw

+Similar usage with `--inputs-as-nchw`.
+By default we preserve the format of outputs (`nchw` or `nhwc`) as shown in the TensorFlow model.
+If your hosts native format nchw and the model is written for nhwc, ```--outputs-as-nchw``` tensorflow-onnx will transpose the output and optimize the transpose away.
+For example ```--outputs output0:0,output1:0 --outputs-as-nchw output0:0``` will change the ```output0:0``` as nchw while the TensorFlow model given uses nhwc.

 #### --ignore_default, --use_default

 ONNX requires default values for graph inputs to be constant, while Tensorflow's PlaceholderWithDefault op accepts computed defaults.
 To convert such models, pass a comma-separated list of node names to the ignore_default and/or use_default flags.
 PlaceholderWithDefault nodes with matching names will be replaced with Placeholder or Identity ops, respectively.

 #### --opset